micromaomao/blog/content/dpdk/en.md

 ## Thanks

 This project originated from a &ldquo;Day-of-Learning&rdquo; idea I had, and I spent my last DoL on the initial parts of this project.
-DoL is a thing we have at work in [Azure for Operators](https://azure.microsoft.com/en-us/solutions/industries/telecommunications/#overview) (Microsoft), which allows us to spend a day doing &ldquo;learning&rdquo; stuff.
+DoL is a thing we have at Microsoft, which allows us to spend a day doing &ldquo;learning&rdquo; stuff.
 I also want to thank one of my colleagues who helped me with some initial DPDK setup and understanding.

 ## Appendix: Baseline (Linux kernel sending/recving + DPDK echo) setup &amp; measurements